Travel Guide Pushkar – Need to see Highlights Pushkar – India

 He only eats potatoes… Those are aloo 🙂 He does this in order to have as little distractions as possible from his body while it processes the food.

-Biggest Camelfair in the world
+Biggest Camel Fair in the world

-The biggest camelfair in the world!
+Yes, the biggest camelfair in the world!
 Of course it would be great if you are in Pushkar just in those annual 2 weeks.
 I did, but because I was still in the yoga course at that time, we were more bothered by the noise and crowds than I was enjoying it… But on my free Saturday I could visit the camelfair fortunately!

 Of course it used to be just a camelfair, but because it attracted so many people from the area, an ordinary market started to emerge.
 Now that more and more tourists are coming, this market is expanding and because camels are becoming less important, it is getting smaller.
 So there is a shift going on that not everyone finds positive.
 Also because the Rajasthan camel is protected and is not allowed out of the state, the trade is cornered… There are all kinds of difficulties that arise for the camel trader but also for the shepherd who keeps camels.